BrodyGGG/BrodyGGG.github.io/README.md

 -  [Hangman](https://github.com/Weber-Cooper-Maitoza/Hangman_Game_Group)

 ### Overview
-Classic word guessing game where players try to guess the word before running out of attempts.
+The Hangman Game is a classic word-guessing game where players try to guess the word before running out of attempts.
-A highscore is kept for the players and displays when a game is won or lost.
+The game keeps track of high scores and displays them upon winning or losing.

 ### Features
-- **Interactive Gameplay:** Users can guess letters and see the correct and incorrect letters while displaying where correct guesses are made.
+- **Interactive Gameplay:** Users can guess letters, see correct and incorrect guesses, and view the word as it is revealed.
-- **Score Tracking:** Keeps track of high scores for each length of word
+- **Score Tracking:** High scores are tracked for each word length, adding a competitive element.

 ### Contributions
-- Selecting random word from database.
+- Developed the logic for selecting random words from the database.
-- Creating session to keep username, word, length, letters guessed, and if guess was in word.
+- Created session management to retain the player's progress, including guessed letters and remaining attempts.
-- Checking users guessed letter and returning array with only correct guesses shown.
+- Implemented backend routes for validating guesses and revealing correct letters.
-- Backend route returning correct word.
+- Designed the backend to return the correct word after the game ends.

 ### Technologies
-- Backend: Node.js with Express.js for session management
+- Frontend: HTML, CSS, Javascript
-- Frontend: HTML, CSS, JavaScript
+- Backend: Node.js with Express.js

 ![Hangman Demo](gifs/hangmanDemo.gif)

 ### How to Run
 1. Clone the repository.
 2. Navigate to the `Hangman-Game-Group` directory.
-3. Run `npm install` to install dependencies on both ends.
+3. Run `npm install` to install dependencies inside frontend and backend.
 4. Start the development server with `npm start` on both ends.